 After the years of relative mediocrity for United that followed the end of the Matt Busby era at Old Trafford, the nineties saw a return to national superiority for the club.
 It was a decade which saw them win five of the ten topflight league championships on offer as well as four domestic cups and two European cups.
 One of those being the famous Champions League Trophy that saw them become the first English clubs to win the treble of the League title, the FA Cup and the European Cup in the same season (1998/99).
 All this during a time of great growth in world football led to Manchester United becoming the richest club in the world and a dominant figure for many years to come.

-In contrast after starting the decade in the second tier of English football and losing the 1991 playoff final to Neil Warnock’s Notts County to miss out a place in the topflight, the nineties was a decade which saw a dramatic demise for the Albion.
+In contrast, after starting the decade in the second tier of English football and losing the 1991 playoff final to Neil Warnock’s Notts County to miss out on joining Ferguson’s United in the topflight, the nineties was a decade which saw a dramatic demise for the Albion.
 The following season the club were relegated to the third tier and by 1996 they were relegated again to the bottom tier of the football league before going a game away from falling out of the football league and probable oblivion a year later.
 All whilst the owners of the club did their best to run the club into the ground.
 Quite simply there can’t have been two more contrasting clubs during that period.

 The first victory

-So when on that Friday night in early May 2018 that same Brighton team who were still in fear of a potential relegation in their first topflight season in 34 years hosted a Man United team second in the Premier league, many could be forgiven for pinching themselves to check they weren’t dreaming.
+So when on a Friday night in early May 2018 that same Brighton and Hove Albion (who were still in fear of a potential relegation in their first topflight season in 34 years) hosted a Man United team second in the Premier League, many could be forgiven for pinching themselves to check that they weren’t dreaming.
 And whilst this was a United team with no chance of catching league leaders and cross-city rivals Manchester City, they were still an intimidating opponent.

-In the club’s last home game of season they secured survival for only their second Premier League season via a Pascal Gross headed goal on the end of a Jose Izquierdo cross, but only after it had been adjudged to cross the line by just 2.8cm by goal line technology.
+In the club’s last home game of season they secured survival to secure only their sixth topflight season via a Pascal Gross headed goal on the end of a Jose Izquierdo cross, but only after it had been adjudged to have crossed the line by just 2.8cm by goal line technology.

 In contrast Albion were supreme that night, with wingers Izquierdo and Knockaert both causing the opposition plenty of problems out wide, whilst Gross and Murray again linked up well to cause the opposition problems through the middle of the pitch.
 Gross scoring was not an unusual sight for the Amex crowd.
 In his maiden Premier League season, he scored 7 and assisted a further 8 of Albion’s 34 goals, going on to win the club’s player of the season award.